platdesign/Neurons.sublime-package/README.md

 ##Snippets##

 ###doorman###
+This should be placed at the top of each template-file to prevent direct execution.

 	<?PHP /* PREVENT EXECUTION */ defined("nrns") ? true : die(); ?>

 ###module###
+Creates a new module.

 	$module = nrns::module('myModule', ['dependencies']);

 ###service###
+Creates a new Service.

 	$module->service('myService', function(){

 	});

 ###provider###
+Creates a new Provider.

 	$module->provider('myProvider', function(){

 	});
 ###factory###
+Creates a new Factory.

 	$module->factory('myFactory', function(){

 	});
 ###run###
+Creates a new run-event-handler.

 	$module->run(function(){

 	});
 ###shutdown###
+Creates a new shutdown-event-handler.

 	$module->shutdown(function(){

 	});